 In this tutorial I’m going to show you how to automatically create an SRT file.
 As always, our tutorial is also available as a video on YouTube.
 Feel free to check it out. 👋

-First, let's clarify what an SRT file is!
+What is actually an SRT file?
 An SRT file stands for SubRip Subtitles file.
 It is basically a plain-text file that contains critical information regarding subtitles, including the start and end timecodes of your text to ensure your subtitles match your audio.

 You can change any SRT file to a simple text document.
 If you change the filename from .srt to .txt, you can open the text document with any common text editor on your computer.
 The structure of your SRT file should look like this: